When you think of a fitness supplement, chances are creatine will be in the top five.

 Because creatine provides more energy, that energy spreads all over the body and affects productivity and hormone regulation, which is especially beneficial for men whose testosterone level is lowered due to age or other reasons.

-By taking a creatine supplement, your testosterone level will increase, which can result in improved sex drive.
+Taking high-quality creatine supplements has proven to increase testosterone levels, which can result in improved sex drive.
 Just be careful how much creatine you take.